EdbMails EDB Recovery and Migration software

 8. Verify the Exchange server installation by running the command Get-ExchangeServer on the Exchange Management Shell (EMS)

-4. Create mailboxes and Public folder on the target Exchange
+4. Create mailboxes target Exchange 2016 server

 5. Install cumulative updates (CU) on Exchange server 2010